DimaSmaha/playwright-patterns/task/git_flow.md

 When you are doing the task follow the next flow

-1. Setup Cypress in your folder.
+1. Setup Playwright in your folder.
 2. Start implementing the tasks one by one.
 3. Create a new branch.
 4. Make a changes.